rfaucett1/slide_and_catch2/README.md

         self.directions.textLines =[
         "You are Lenny the Dog",
-        "Move with left and right arrow keys.",
-        "Get as many balls as you can",
+        "Move with left and right arrow keys.", "Collect as many balls as you can",
         "in the time provided",
         "",
-        "Good Luck"]
+        "Good Luck!"]

         self.directions.center = (320, 240)
         self.directions.size = (500, 250)